 Turning elderberries into a delicious, lightly-spiced syrup is incredibly easy.
 But before we begin, it is essential to note that eating raw elderberries is not advised as they are toxic when uncooked.
 In this recipe, however, they are brought to the boil, then simmered, making them fine to eat or drink.

 If you can harvest the berries in season, it is almost free to make.
-If you aren’t lucky enough to be able to collect the berries, they are available both frozen and dried and can be used to make the syrup, though you will only need 1/2 the quantity if using dried.
+If you aren’t lucky enough to be able to collect the berries, they are available both frozen and dried and can be used to make the syrup.
+If you are using dried, though, you will only need 1/2 the quantity specified.